blockful-io/swaplace-dapp/README.md

 ## Setup

-ATTENTION: After cloning the repository, you must change the branch into the `develop` branch to get the latest version.
+ATTENTION: After forking the repository, you must change the branch into the `develop` branch to get the latest version.
 WARNING: `main` branch is not stable at the moment.

 You should install the dependencies using legacy mode and then run the development server.